 I want karma to get my ex so badly

-I honestly believed that as long as my ex-partner was having an amazing time without me, I would never be content on my own.
-I thought that my ex didn’t have the right to be happy when I was miserable, so I wanted to take matters of justice into my own hands.
+I honestly believed that as long as my ex-partner was having a great time without me, I’d never be content on my own.
+I thought that my ex didn’t have the right to be happy while I was miserable, so I wanted to take matters of justice into my own hands and do something to make her regret hurting me.
+It’s not that she didn’t have the right to be happy, but that she should have shown some concern, instead of going out every night and partying.

-Plotting revenge on your ex
+Plotting revenge on an ex

 Is revenge sweet?
 Yes, it is.
-It tastes like the sweetest candy this world has to offer.
+It’s the sweetest candy the world has to offer.
+But is it short-lived?
+Absolutely!

 But before you do that, know that your bad actions will definitely affect you and your good karma.